Best 7.62x39 Hunting Ammo: Putting Bambi in the Freezer

 Why We Chose It

-When you need excellent terminal ballistics, deeper penetration, and field-tested reliability, you should reach for Hornady Black 123-Grain SST ammo.
-Perfect for deer hunting and home defense, the Hornady SST is a true “jack-of-all-trades” bullet that fills multiple shooting roles.
+When you need excellent terminal expansion, deeper penetration, and field-tested reliability, you should reach for Hornady Black 123 grain SST ammo.
+Perfect for deer hunting *and* home defense, the Hornady SST bullet is a true jack-of-all-trades.

-Developed with whitetail hunting in mind, the Hornady Super Shock Tip bullet utilizes a polymer tip to protect the hollow point and ensure smooth semi-automatic feeding.
-When it encounters soft tissue, the polymer tip plunges into the hollow point and acts like a wedge to initiate expansion almost immediately.
+Developed with whitetail hunting in mind, the Hornady Super Shock Tip (SST) bullet utilizes a polymer tip that protects its hollow point nose cavity and promotes smooth semi-automatic feeding.
+When it encounters soft tissue, the polymer tip plunges into the underlying cavity where it acts as a wedge that initiates expansion almost immediately.

-In terms of ammo availability, the SST is easier to find and is less expensive than other hunting rounds, making it our top choice to put venison in your freezer this hunting season.
+In terms of availability, SST ammo is easier to find and less expensive than other hunting rounds.
+Yet another reason why it's our top choice for putting venison in the freezer each hunting season.

 Specs